What is a Payslip or a Salary Slip and Examples

 2. Manual Creation

-The payslip must also be provided on a regular basis, such as monthly or bi-weekly, depending on the employment agreement.
-Employers should familiarize themselves with these legal requirements to avoid potential fines or disputes.
+The payslip must also be provided regularly, such as monthly or bi-weekly, depending on the employment agreement.
+Employers should familiarise themselves with these legal requirements to avoid potential fines or disputes.

 Example of Payslip and The Template